therealOri/C0mptCrypt/README.md

 > - Changed Class name to avoid redundancy in names when importing.
 (The class name is now "Crypt0r")
 > - Updated the code in my sample file linked below under the Code Examples to reflect Class name change update.
 > - A way for you as a user to use your own custom key for the encryption.
 (Making things even MORE secure.)
+> - Blake2b hash salting.
+Making the hashing even more unique and secure!
 > - And finally updated the Code Example below to match the Class name change update, as well as some minor improvements to this README.md file.

 <br />